raiyans/tech264-cloud/scripting/Bash_commands.md

 this command will display the IP address(es) assigned to your
 >hostname -I

+# Processes
 ## Command: process
 process associated with a terminal session can be found with the command below
 > ps -p $$
+>
+the command usually shows user processes that we have run tty column has the id values of which bash terminal process is runing from lets you identify which bash session they are runing on

+to see all system processes and extended info
+> ps aux

+every process after process 1 has a parent process meaning they were all started by another process. like a chain

+## Command: kill
+to kill a process with differernt levels there are 64 levels -1 to -64 the different strengths are not based on number order hangup signal =  `kill -1 2512` 2512 is a 'process id' in this example terminate = `kill 2512` deafult signal level here is 15 brute force = `kill -9 2512`

+harsher kills could cause zombie processes if parent processes are killed without a graceful shutdown for child processes

+## Command: top
+its like a task manager view that shows processes and cpu orders by the most cpu usasge at top shift m order by memory at top shift n order by newest process at top

+## Command: sleep
+gives a delay `sleep 3` will pause for 3 seconds `sleep 5000 &` will give use a process id and run in the background

+## Command: jobs
+can show the process in the background
+`jobs -l` for more info

+## Command: systemctl
+systemctl: This is the command used to control and interact with the systemd system and service manager, which manages services on Linux systems.
+`systemctl restart nginx`

+# Other commands

 ## Command: history
 showws a list of cmds you ran in linux, stored in the bash.